techwithtwin/seo-in-the-age-of-Ai/docs/what-is-seo.md

 If your website contains those **keywords** and **relevant descriptions**, Google can easily connect your site with that searcher.

-But if your website is missing those keywords—or if your descriptions are vague or unrelated—Google won’t know your site is about mugs, and you **won’t appear** in search results.
+But if your website is missing those keywords or if your descriptions are vague or unrelated Google won’t know your site is about mugs, and you **won’t appear** in search results.

 **In short:**